I’ve been gathering a list of the must-have boat accessories for a few months now.

 I know most boats have a horn built-in, but I’ve seen many of them fail.
 They’re electrical, and salt water can make a fool of them, especially when you need them the most.

-That is why I have several loud whistles (Amazon Link Ad) on my boat.
+That is why I have several loud whistles (ad) on my boat.

 A simple whistle is hard to break, and having several means one will work for sure.